kaist-cp/memento/README.md

 The directory `src/ds/` contains memento-based persistent data structures supporting exactly-once semantics using detectable operations.

 - `src/ds/comb.rs`: A memento-based detectable combining operation.
-We convert original PBComb to one using mementos.
+We convert original PBComb to one using mementos to support multi-time detectability.
 - `src/ds/list.rs`: A memento-based lock-free list that uses `DetectableCas` and `Checkpoint` based on Harris’ ordered linked list.
 - `src/ds/queue.rs`: A memento-based lock-free queue that uses `Insert`, `Delete` and `Checkpoint` based on Michael-Scott Queue.
 - `src/ds/queue_lp.rs`: A memento-based lock-free queue that uses `Insert`, `Delete` and `Checkpoint`.
 The difference from `queue.rs` is that this queue uses general `link-persist`technique rather than exploits DS-specific invariant for issuing less flushes when loading shared pointer.